mosheWarshaw/In-Memory-Db/README.md

 So instead, there is db single array per column.
 The table is map of column names to the column.
 To get the second row from the table you would take the second elem from each array.

-Regarding design of specific implementation:
+Regarding design of specific implementation
 -------------------------------------------
 Funcs is what the querier uses.
 It utilizes the functionality provided by Table.
 Table holds Rows, each Rows being a collection of Column.
 Funcs takes a Col for each column that should be created in the returned results.